luizbgomide/sovereign/index.md

 Welcome to Sovereign!

-This game endeavors to provide a ruleset that allows players to play through modules compatible with [1980s D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons_Basic_Set).
+This game endeavors to provide a ruleset that allows players to play through adventures compatible with [1980s D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons_Basic_Set).
 Little conversion should be necessary.
 The game hopes to be written more clearly, be more searchable, better hyperlinked, have more depth, and boast a better in-game economy.

 This document is split in several sections.

 If you prefer to learn by example and with exercises, the [Tutorial](/tutorial) (work in progress) has you covered.

-A Bestiary, Magic Item repository, and extensive GM section are in progress.
-In the mean time, check out [those outside the walls](https://www.drivethrurpg.com/en/product/422653/Those-Outside-the-Walls--A-450-Monster-Bestiary) and [basic fantasy](https://basicfantasy.org/srd/monstersAll.html) for monsters, and [OSE](https://oldschoolessentials.necroticgnome.com/srd/index.php/Magic_Items_(General)) for magic items.
+A list of monsters, list of magic items magic item, and extensive game master section are in progress.
+In the mean time, check out [Those Outside The Walls](https://www.drivethrurpg.com/en/product/422653/Those-Outside-the-Walls--A-450-Monster-Bestiary) and [Basic Fantasy](https://basicfantasy.org/srd/monstersAll.html) for monsters, and [Old School Essentials](https://oldschoolessentials.necroticgnome.com/srd/index.php/Magic_Items_(General)) for magic items.

 Otherwise...